 Based on the CII AF1 syllabus, there are three underpinning Diploma subjects for this exam: R03, part of R05 and J02 (Trusts).

-On successful completion, the credits are:
+On successful completion of all these subjects, the credits are:

 AF1 (30 credits at Advanced Diploma)